anuragskadam/Starling-Murmuration-Simulation/README.md

 # Starling Murmuration Simulation
-Starlings are a fascinating kinds of birds which have evolved to fly in a mindblowingly complex and beautiful pattern called murmurations.
+Starlings are a fascinating kind of birds which have evolved to fly in a mindblowingly complex and beautiful pattern called murmurations.

 ![image](https://thumbs.gfycat.com/InsistentDistantElephantbeetle-size_restricted.gif)